Garden square: United States

 Perhaps the most famous garden square in the United States is Gramercy Park in southern Midtown Manhattan.
-Famously, it has remained private and gated throughout its existence; possession of a key to the park is a jealously guarded privilege.
+Famously, it has remained private and gated throughout its existence; possession of a key to the park is a jealously guarded privilege that only certain local residents enjoy.

 The tradition of fee simple land ownership in American cities has made collective amenities such as garden squares comparatively rare.
-Very few subdividers and developers included them in plats during the 19th century, with notable exceptions below.
+Very few sub-dividers and developers included them in plats during the 19th century, with notable exceptions below.

 Rittenhouse Square in the Center City, Philadelphia encases a public garden, one of the five original open-space parks planned by William Penn and his surveyor Thomas Holme during the late 17th century.
 It was first named Southwest Square.

 Nearby Fitler Square is a similar garden square named for late 19th century Philadelphia mayor Edwin Henry Fitler shortly after his death in 1896.
 The Square, cared for through a public private partnership between the Department of Parks and Recreation and the Fitler Square Improvement Association.

 In Boston tens of squares exist, some having a mainly residential use.

 The Kingstowne development in Fairfax County, Virginia, near Washington, DC, contains several townhouse complexes built around garden squares.

 Africa

+In Africa, garden squares are rare.
+Many squares and parks in Africa were constructed during colonial rule, along with European-styled architecture.

+South Africa

+A well-known square like this is Greenmarket Square, in the center of Cape Town, South Africa, which previously hosted more townhouses at its edges but has been mostly paved over.